 - Manage your self-care throughout the process

 Format: The groups will include a mix of sharing stories, supporting each other, strategizing, problem-solving, learning, goal-setting, coaching, and resource-sharing.
 The group is not a “drop-in group.”
 Attendance is expected for each session.
 The group is confidential.
-The group will meet on Zoom for 15 weeks.
-Because the group is meeting on Zoom, it is open to members who live anywhere.
+The group will meet on Zoom for 12 weeks.
+Because the group happens on Zoom, it is open to members who live anywhere.
 (Since March 2020, I have successfully facilitated several group meetings and trainings over Zoom.
 There have been participants from many states in the USA, Canada, and the UK.)

 Meeting Day and Time: The group meets on Thursdays 430 – 6pm CST.

-If you are interested, here are the next steps: A Zoom intake appointment is required to ensure that the group will meet the needs of the prospective group member and visa-versa.
-Email firstname.lastname@example.org to schedule the free 30-minute intake appointment.
+If you are interested, here are the next steps: A (free) Zoom intake appointment is required to ensure that the group will meet the needs of the prospective group member and visa-versa.
+Email email@example.com to schedule the free 30-minute intake appointment.